SM Entertainment discography

-The label is currently home to prominent K-pop artists such as Kangta, BoA, TVXQ!, Super Junior, Girls' Generation, J-Min, Shinee, Zhou Mi, Exo, Red Velvet, NCT, and Aespa.
-Some of the artists formerly under contract with them are H.O.T., Fly to the Sky, Shinhwa, TraxX, Zhang Liyin, S.E.S., CSJH The Grace, f(x), and Henry Lau.
+The label is currently home to prominent K-pop artists such as Kangta, BoA, TVXQ, Super Junior, Girls' Generation, J-Min, Shinee, Zhou Mi, Exo, Red Velvet, NCT, Aespa, and Riize.
+Some of the artists formerly under contract with them are H.O.T., Fly to the Sky, Shinhwa, TRAX, Zhang Liyin, S.E.S., The Grace, f(x), and Henry Lau.

 In Japan, SM Entertainment co-publishes Avex Trax releases for artists including Ayumi Hamasaki, Namie Amuro, and Koda Kumi, as well as Johnny's Entertainment artists such as Arashi and KAT-TUN.